overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 --------- | ----------------------| ------------------------------------------------------------------------------------- |
 callback  | ([Result: CheckForUpdateResult](#checkforupdateresult-object)) => void              | Result of the request    |

+#### Note

+When releasing from the dev console a new version to production/testing environment, the checkForExtensionUpdate API will be "aware" of the new version after 2 hours or after Overwolf client restart.

 ## getServiceConsumers(callback)
 #### Version added: 0.135